Technology

 • Multi-use: Dams used for hydropower can also aid in water supply and flood control.

-See also Information Technology Degree: Your Gateway to a Dynamic Career
+See also Information Technology Certifications: Your Pathway to Success

 However, hydropower isn’t without its challenges.
 Dams can disrupt ecosystems, and in some regions, prolonged droughts can limit water availability.
 That’s why newer technologies, like tidal and wave energy, are gaining traction.